uLoyd/PitchDeterminer/customModules/audioModules/README.md

 #### constructor(bias = 0.03)
 The only parameter for the constructor is bias which will be assigned to the _this.biasThreshold_ member which purpose is removing outlier values during sound estimation.
-By default it is set to 0.03.
+By default, it is set to 0.03.
 The lower the value the higher similarity sound values will have to have the most frequent value in _this.freqArr_ for those to be taken into account during estimation.

 #### add(fx)